isamu-isozaki/teamai_test/engineering/infrastructure/design/201809_StorageNodes.html.md

 As ZFS provides fully integrated volume manager and file system functionality, this process is far simpler and less disruptive.
-In some respects, ZFS adheres to the principle of building the simplest and most boring solution for the problem at hand, with the additional benefit of providing added functionality (such as end-to-end checksums, clones and remote replication) that is highly desirable and fully integrated.
+In some respects, ZFS adheres to the principle of building the simplest and most boring solution for the problem at hand, with the additional benefit of providing added functionality (such as end-to-end checksums, clones and remote replication/index.html.md) that is highly desirable and fully integrated.

 #### Ceph

->The Ceph Filesystem (CephFS) is a POSIX-compliant filesystem that uses a Ceph Storage Cluster to store its data.
-The Ceph filesystem uses the same Ceph Storage Cluster system as Ceph Block Devices, Ceph Object Storage with its S3 and Swift APIs, or native bindings (librados).
+>The Ceph Filesystem (CephFS/index.html.md) is a POSIX-compliant filesystem that uses a Ceph Storage Cluster to store its data.
+The Ceph filesystem uses the same Ceph Storage Cluster system as Ceph Block Devices, Ceph Object Storage with its S3 and Swift APIs, or native bindings (librados/index.html.md).

 Ceph is an entirely different beast from single-host file systems such as XFS or ZFS.
-In some respects, it creates a monolith at the storage layer through a distributed file system (and Ceph does this in elegant ways).
-It is far from a simple solution, and some of its core functionality (such as object storage) is simply of no use to GitLab, given Git requires POSIX semantics.
-It is a non-trivial solution for something that the Gitaly architecture already solves (project sharding).
+In some respects, it creates a monolith at the storage layer through a distributed file system (and Ceph does this in elegant ways/index.html.md).
+It is far from a simple solution, and some of its core functionality (such as object storage/index.html.md) is simply of no use to GitLab, given Git requires POSIX semantics.
+It is a non-trivial solution for something that the Gitaly architecture already solves (project sharding/index.html.md).